 Pageantry Judges will be watching teams from the

-Friday judging and throughout the weekend.
-Judging is based on such
+Saturday judging and throughout the weekend.
+Judging is based on

-things as humor, theatrical appeal and thematic role playing.
-A
+such things as humor, theatrical appeal and thematic role playing.

-Engineering Judges will be at the Friday judging, the Saturday
+Engineering Judges will be at the Saturday judging, tmorning

-morning Tech-Check, and throughout the race.
-Each judge has his or
+Tech-Check, and throughout the race.
+Each judge has his or her own

 must be prepared to answer questions about, and to

 demonstrate, their Sculpture.
 Engineering judging is based on